 Make the program feasible to launch, which will help you make meaningful progress for employees in the short term as you lay down the foundation for long-term initiatives.
 This is key with emergency savings rollouts because by helping to relieve some short-term financial stress, you allow employees to focus on long-term goals sooner rather than later.

 Sustainable programs are able to flex with your business over time and during uncertain business conditions.
 Can your emergency auto-save program survive through the next period of uncertain business conditions?
 To answer this, your company may need to weigh questions such as whether the engagement benefits of a match outweigh the cost of sustaining the program?
 Is the plan flexible enough to undergo changes in the economy, your workforce, and your business strategy over time?

 Enable personalization where you can.
 This way, employees are likely to feel emergency auto savings can help meet their unique needs.
 Offering a range of amounts that employees can automatically withdraw is the first step toward personalization.
 Providing calculators and other educational tools that help employees determine how much they need to save and how much they can afford to save is another personalization tactic.

 5. Use Communication Effectively

 When asking for participation and engagement, lead with empathy.
-If there’s one thing 2020 should have taught us, it’s that one size doesn’t fit all when it comes to supporting employees, who have had many different experiences and have many different needs.
+If there’s one thing the pandemic should have taught us, it’s that one size doesn’t fit all when it comes to supporting employees, who have had many different experiences and have many different needs.